systeminit/si/app/auth-portal/src/content/legal/2024-09-25/1-tos.md

 ## 7. LIMITATIONS OF LIABILITY

-N NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY, LOST PROFITS, BUSINESS INTERRUPTION, REPLACEMENT SERVICE OR OTHER SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE, OR INDIRECT DAMAGES, HOWEVER CAUSED AND REGARDLESS OF THEORY OF LIABILITY.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY, LOST PROFITS, BUSINESS INTERRUPTION, REPLACEMENT SERVICE OR OTHER SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE, OR INDIRECT DAMAGES, HOWEVER CAUSED AND REGARDLESS OF THEORY OF LIABILITY.
 SYSTEM INITIATIVE’S LIABILITY FOR ALL CLAIMS ARISING UNDER THIS